ybs294000/SalaryScope/docs/SRS.md

 The registry shall be cached in session state with a 120-second TTL to avoid unnecessary network requests on every Streamlit rerun.

 #### FR-H04 — Bundle Loading
-When the user clicks Load Model, the system shall download the required three-file bundle (model.pkl, columns.pkl, schema.json) from HuggingFace.
-If an optional `aliases.json` file is present in the bundle folder, it shall also be downloaded and its alias mappings merged into the schema before the form is rendered.
-The loaded bundle (with aliases merged) shall be cached in session state for the duration of the session. `schema.json` and `aliases.json` shall always be fetched fresh from HuggingFace (bypassing local disk cache) to reflect any in-place updates.
+When the user clicks Load Model, the system shall detect the bundle format automatically by probing for `model.onnx` in the bundle folder.
+If `model.onnx` is present, the system shall download `model.onnx` and `columns.json` and load the model via onnxruntime (no pickle deserialisation).
+If `model.onnx` is absent, the system shall fall back to downloading `model.pkl` and `columns.pkl` and loading via joblib.
+In both cases, `schema.json` shall be downloaded and any optional `aliases.json` merged into the schema before the form is rendered. `schema.json` and `aliases.json` shall always be fetched bypassing the local disk cache to reflect any in-place updates.
+The loaded bundle shall be cached in session state for the duration of the session.

 #### FR-H05 — Dynamic Prediction Form
 The system shall generate a Streamlit input form dynamically from the schema.json of the loaded model.
 Supported widget types are: slider, selectbox, number\_input, text\_input, checkbox.
 For selectbox fields with defined aliases, the dropdown shall display the alias labels to the user.
 The form shall return underlying model values (not display labels) to the prediction pipeline regardless of whether aliases are active.
+If the schema defines a `layout.columns` value of 2 or 3, the system shall render the form in a responsive multi-column grid using the per-field `row` and `col_span` keys.
+Schemas without these keys shall render in a single column, preserving the existing behaviour.

 #### FR-H06 — Hub Prediction
 The system shall build a feature vector from the form values aligned to columns.pkl ordering, handling direct column matches, OHE column expansion (sklearn get\_dummies convention), and zero-fill for unmatched columns.
 The system shall call `model.predict()` and display the scalar result.

 #### FR-H07 — Admin Bundle Upload
-Admin users shall be able to upload a new model bundle consisting of model.pkl, columns.pkl, and schema.json.
-An optional `aliases.json` file may also be uploaded with the bundle.
-The system shall validate all files before uploading and shall generate a unique versioned folder name for each upload.
+Admin users shall be able to upload a new model bundle in either of two formats: ONNX (model.onnx + columns.json + schema.json) or Pickle (model.pkl + columns.pkl + schema.json).
+An optional `aliases.json` file may also be uploaded with either format.
+The system shall present a format selector in the upload UI.
+The system shall validate all files before uploading — for ONNX bundles this includes verifying that `model.onnx` loads cleanly via onnxruntime and that `columns.json` is a valid JSON string array.
+A unique versioned folder name shall be generated for each upload.
+The bundle format shall be recorded in the registry entry as `bundle_format`.

 #### FR-H08 — Admin Registry Management
 Admin users shall be able to activate or deactivate any model in the registry, and roll back to a previous version within a model family.